NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/TranslationRotationOfSelectPointsInAList/README.md

 Two possible solutions have been discussed for the implementation:
 1. Add functions to Markups Editor module in the SlicerMorph extension
-2. Add to Slicer core in the Markups module
+2. Add to Slicer core in the Markups module.
+Currently the interaction handles are disabled if any point is locked.
+This can be modified so that locked points remain fixed and unlocked points move when using a markup's interaction handles.
+This solution will not allow scaling since this is not currently supported for most Markup types.

 ## Progress and Next Steps